 March Comes in Like a Lion is an anime I am in love with.
 A large part of the reason I was drawn into it was because of Rei.
 His original bleak outlook on things and his slow climb out of depression with his two steps forward one giant step back approach to moving forward made him a character I could really relate to.

 I also have massive respect for Rei Kiriyama and his dedication to his craft, even when he isn’t really sure he even likes it.
 However, even if Rei were older, if I knew him in real life, he’d definitely be friend zoned, and not just because I’m pretty sure he’s already going to be taken in the future.

 Reason One: He carries the weight of the world on his shoulders.

 While this is part of who he is, I find people who do this exhausting to be around.
+Even if they are an anime boy I like.
 That’s probably because I also do it in my daily life and the combination of two people doing that is exhausting because neither one is really looking at the glass being half-full.
 Rei is a nice guy and all but the two of us together would be a terrible combination because neither one of us can be the bright spot that lifts the other.

 Reason Two: I’d be annoyed at him every time he put himself down.

 Let’s be honest: Rei is brilliant.
 He’s dedicated.
 Once he’s managed to move mentally to a place where he’s able to focus on others, he’s incredibly empathetic.
 Rei’s great.
 Yet he is incredibly critical of himself.
 The only reason I’m not calling him his own worst critic is that I’m pretty sure there are other people in his life that have put him down more which certainly didn’t help his mental state.
 Whichever way, it would aggravate me every single time he put himself down.